 When can student organizations begin hosting in-person meetings and events?

-Additional information regarding fall semester guidelines for student organization activity was shared at Fall Student Leader Training on Aug.
-10. Student organizations will be permitted to host in-person meetings and events after they have attended Fall Student Leader Training and submitted documentation of their COVID-19 response plan (and first remote meeting) on PhoenixCONNECT.
+Additional information regarding guidelines for student organization activity will be shared at Spring Student Leader Training on January 25.
+Student organizations will be permitted to host in-person meetings and events as long as they have submitted documentation of their COVID-19 response plan on PhoenixCONNECT.

-What is the guidance around safely hosting in-person meetings and events this fall?
+What is the guidance around safely hosting in-person meetings and events this semester?

 - Registering all organization activity (including virtual meetings and events) on PhoenixCONNECT